11 Sights in Orihuela, Spain (with Map and Images)

 The Episcopal Palace of Orihuela is a Spanish religious palace in the Baroque style of the eighteenth century.
 It is located in the city of Orihuela, capital of the homonymous diocese of Orihuela.
 This building was the residence of the bishop of Orihuela.

-The walls of the city of Orihuela were a defensive construction of Greco-Carthaginian origin, which was built taking advantage of the natural defences that the city had.
-The walls surrounded the city and inside it had an internal wall that surrounded and protected the castle.
-This construction was located around the castle scattered around the mountain of San Miguel forming an internal defensive ring.
+The walls of the city of Orihuela constituted a defensive construction of Greco-Cartaginese origin, which was built taking advantage of the natural defenses that the city had.
+The walls surrounded the city and inside had an internal wall that surrounded and protected the castle.
+This construction was around the castle disseminated by the mountain of San Miguel, an internal defensive ring formed.

 The Orihuela fish market located on Calle Aragón s/n in the city of Orihuela (Alicante), Valencian Community, is a public building in Valencian modernist style built in 1926, which was designed by the Orihuela architect Severiano Sánchez Ballesta.
-It currently houses the La Lonja Auditorium.
+The building was restored in 2007 for its adaptation as an auditorium and multipurpose room.

 Share